emmabritton/ici_tools/README.md

 Commands:
   convert  Convert PNGs, JPGs, etc to ICIs.
+Animation is not supported png      Convert ICI to PNG.
 Animation is not supported view     Display ICI or ICA file palette  Read or alter palettes help     Print this message or the help of the given subcommand(s)